PatrickLang/packer-windows/README_dc.md

 ## Issues & TODOs
+* Issue: ./dc/static-ip.ps1 changes the only vNIC's IP.
+This breaks the host -> guest connection for WinRM remoting.
+Another vSwitch is needed for internal vs external network
+ * Alternative - do this in Vagrant instead?
 * TODO: confirm that static IP persists.
 May need to save MAC address or _something else?_ in the box and reapply when its deployed
 * TODO: Update other packerfiles here to call sysprep so they can join the domain
 * TODO: Vagrantfile to deploy a DC and some domain joined servers
+* TODO: remove ENV:\ dump from inline powershell script